 The Capital Area MPO and the DCHC MPO staff members conducted several workshops with local jurisdictions during the months of October, 2016 through January 2017 to obtain feedback on adequacy and reasonableness of the SFC network.
 In many instances, additional roadway network was added to the SFC network to be compatible with local land use plans, comprehensive transportation plans, and local development ordinances.
 In other instances, roadway segments were suggested for deletions due to residential land uses and pedestrian and bicycle usage of urban area and/or Main Street corridors.
-The resulting SFC network that emerged from this stakeholder engagement process is shown in Figure 136, which represents the fourth version of the SFC network.
+Additional updates to the SFC were made based on CAMPO Executive Board recommendations in August, 2018.
+The resulting SFC network that emerged from this stakeholder engagement process is shown in Figure 136, which represents the fourth version (Version 4.1) of the SFC network.
 It is plausible that this network will be further refined and adjusted in the future based on new community needs, new business locations, and travel demand changes on the region's multi-modal freight transportation system.